gsscoder/psguard/README.md

 ### Notes
 - Command [JJ](https://github.com/tidwall/jj) used to edit `psguard.json` from terminal can be installed on **macOS** with `brew install tidwall/jj/jj`.
+- Restarted processes will die, when `psguard` terminates in case it wasn't started in background (tested only on **macOS**).
+- For now `psguard` needs to be killed, it will continue running even with nothing to do.